kineticstoolkit/kineticstoolkit_doc/src/python_lists_indexing_exercise1.md

 # Exercise: Indexing lists 1

-We measured some spatial parameters of gait using an instrumented walkway, as illustrated in Figure 1.
+We measured some spatial parameters of gait using an instrumented walkway.
 This instrumented walkway stores the longitudinal distance between the origin and each heel strike in a list `y`, where each element corresponds to one heel strike, as shown in {numref}`fig_instrumented_walkway`.

 ```{figure-md} fig_instrumented_walkway
 :width: 7in